 Sometimes you need to patch the floor to repair linoleum floor tears.
 A patch is used when the tear is large and can't simply be fixed with glue for linoleum repairs or when a piece of the linoleum is missing from the floor.
 It's a good idea to buy more linoleum than you need for your installation so that you have extra in case you need to make a patch down the road.

-To patch linoleum, cut down an extra linoleum tile using an X-Acto knife so it's slightly larger than the tear.
+To patch linoleum, cut out a piece of new linoleum, using a utility knife, so it's slightly larger than the tear.
 Lay the patch over the area of linoleum that has been damaged.
 To the best of your ability, make sure the pattern on the linoleum is aligned correctly with the area of damaged linoleum.

 Cut a square out of the linoleum, being careful to go through the patch tile and the original linoleum underneath.
 Then, lift out the damaged piece of linoleum.
 Prep the bottom and sides of the patch tile with a layer of linoleum glue.
 Press the patch into place, and cover with newspaper and a heavy object for at least 24 hours.
 Finish up by securing the seams with seam sealer.

 Ashley Friedman is a freelance writer with experience working in the home, design and interiors space.